 DinoTrek Includes a Variety of Species

 The animatronic dinosaurs are built on a steel frame and covered in intricately painted epoxy skin.
 Species include Allosaurus, Amargasaurus, Carnotaurus, Citipati, Coelophysis, Compsognathus, Deinonychus, Diablocertops, Dilophosaurus, Edmontonia, Megalosaurus, Pachyrinosaurus, Parasaurolophus, Quetzalcoatlus, Suchomimus, Utahraptor, and Tyrannosaurus Rex.

 Admission to DinoTrek is $4 per person.
 Children under 2 years old are free.
-Tickets will be available for purchase online, at the Zoo’s Entry Village, and at the entrance to the exhibit.
+Tickets are available for purchase online, at the Zoo’s Entry Village, and at the entrance to the exhibit.
 For more information on DinoTrek, visit www.nashvillezoo.org.